Football may be very popular worldwide, but did you know that it is also one of the most dangerous sports commonly played today?

 Test Your Football Helmet

 Always give your helmet a test run before wearing it to a game.
 Assess how it feels and how it rests on your head.
-You must pay attention to any noticeable shifting or twisting – none of them should occur as your helmet should fit snugly to your head.
+You must pay attention to any noticeable shifting or twisting – none of them should occur as your helmet should fit snugly to your head to provide sufficient protection.
 There should also be no space in between your jaw and the helmet, as well as your temple and the helmet.

 Caring for your helmet isn’t just about regular cleaning and inspection for damages.
 It is critical that you avoid using substances without knowing their effect on your helmet.
 Some chemical solutions can deteriorate the condition of your helmet, further reducing its injury-preventing qualities.
 Be sure to read the care instructions that come with your football helmet.